What is the total consumption of antibiotics?

-The global consumption of antibiotics in human medicine has increased by 36% over the past ten years.
+The global consumption of antibiotics in human medicine has increased by 48% since the millennium.
 However, some countries have reduced their consumption while others have seen a rapid increase.

 Antibiotics have enabled a revolution in public health.
 Just a century ago, tuberculosis and pneumonia were respectively the second and fourth most common causes of death in Switzerland.
 Add to that typhoid fever, cholera and the plague, and fully one third of all deaths were attributable to bacterial infections.
 Penicillin, discovered in 1928 by Alexander Fleming and made available commercially from 1942, increased survival chances of pneumonia or septicaemia patients by 10 to 90%.